AaronWong27/AaronWong27/README.md

 <h1>Hi, I’m Aaron! 😀</h1>
 <p>Currently a university student at Simon Fraser University.
 Prev.
 BCIT CST</p>
-<p>Right now, I'm interning at Affinity as a Software Developer.</p>
 <p>I’m aspiring to work in the fields of:</p>
 <ul>
   <li>Software Development</li>